kennep/milescamp-rust-workshop/README.md

 cargo 1.54.0 (5ae8d74b3 2021-06-22)
 ```

-Now that you've got Rust and Cargo installed, you need an IDE.
+Now that you've got Rust and Cargo installed, you need a code editor or an IDE.
 I'm using
 [Visual Studio Code](https://code.visualstudio.com/) with the
 [Rust](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust)
 plugin, but both